 It’s already “back to school” time when families’ schedules kick into “crazy” gear!

 One problem many families have is balancing after school activities and having time for a healthy dinner.
 Besides crock-pot dinners, another option is freezing meals.
 Freezing some food is definitely a put-off, but others are perfectly suited to the freezer, and luckily, gyros/kebabs are in the latter category.

-When my kids were younger, their favorite restaurant was Daphne’s, a Greek restaurant chain which had such tasty food, and compared to other fast food chains, was much healthier too.
+When my kids were younger, their favorite restaurant was Daphne’s, a Greek restaurant chain.
+They served such tasty options, and compared to other fast food chains, was much healthier too.

 I made gyros with a boxed mix of spices many years ago, but it wasn’t anything to write home about.
 Last year, however, I discovered Alton Brown’s recipe for gyros which had such rave reviews, I decided to give it a try.
 It wasn’t difficult to make, in fact, I was surprised at how few ingredients were in the meat mixture.
 I have to tell you though, the flavor was fantastic!
-My family devoured them, and I felt elated over accomplishing yet another feat in the kitchen: making homemade gyros that tasted great!
+My family devoured them.
+I was elated over accomplishing yet another feat in the kitchen: making homemade Greek gyros that tasted great!

 If you own a rotisserie, I would highly recommend using it with this recipe, but since most people don’t, I’ve shown the alternate method.

 Unless you’re having a large group for dinner, this recipe makes a lot of gyros!
 However, this is not a problem, just freeze the leftover meat, right after slicing it.
 The pita freezes perfectly too.
 Imagine having delicious homemade Greek gyros on a weeknight- a quick salad and dinner’s ready!